freebsd/freebsd-quarterly/2020q3/ure-update.md

 As part of this work, a script was created to run tests to validate that basic functionality of the driver (w/o options) work properly, and then iterate over each option to make sure that they function properly.
-This will be release at some point in the future.
+This will be released at some point in the future.

 If you're interested in helping out, or testing it, let me know.